-My father was a medical doctor and only followed the advise of other MDs.
-When I told him I was going to go back to school to become a chiropractor, he thought I was nuts (did I mention that he was a psychiatrist…)!
-He told me I could never do the strenuous work required of a chiropractic physician.
-It’s 26 years later and I love being able to use my body and mind, helping others improve their health.
+Being a medical doctor himself, my father only followed the advice of other MDs.
+When I announced that I was going back to school to become a chiropractor, he thought I was nuts (need I mention he was also a psychiatrist…)!
+He insisted I could never do the strenuous work required of a chiropractic physician and the idea was simply a waste of time.

 No Drugs – No Surgery

 I declined undergoing surgery, and instead I began college that fall.
 I accompanied a friend on an appointment to see his chiropractor.
 She examined me, studied my x-rays, and began treating my spinal problem.That was the beginning of my journey that has brought me to a profession where I can help others without the use of drugs or surgery.
 To date, I have enjoyed over 29 years providing the best in wellness care.
 I love being able to use my body and mind to help others improve their health.

 Since that time, I have continued to lead an active life, uninterrupted.
 I have backpacked, snow and waterskied.
 I regularly cycle throughout the Bay area, as well as hike, play tennis and do yoga two to three times a week.
 I strive to continually improve my skills to better serve the needs of those who put their trust in what chiropractic can do.
 I can’t imagine doing anything else.